 The governing body are the admission authority in this Voluntary Aided school and are therefore responsible for all admissions.
 When there are more applications than there are places available, the governors will admit pupils according to the following criteria which are listed in order of priority.
-The governors will admit all children with a statement of Special Educational Needs which names the school.
+The governors will admit all children with an EHC plan which names the school.

-- Children living with their parent(s)/legal guardian(s) in the ecclesiastical parish of St. Peter’s, Isham (*see residence definition below).
+- Children living with their parent(s) or legal guardian(s) in the ecclesiastical parish of St. Peter’s, Isham (see residence definition below).

 Where there are more applications in any one category, applications will be prioritised on the distance from the address point of the child’s home to the address point of the school.
 (Distances will be determined by the Local Authority, measured on a straight line basis, using a geographical information system.)